ChristineEC/mars-game-js/README.md

 #### Bugs (none unfixed)
 There are no unfixed bugs, but a number of bugs were encountered on the way.
 The first ones caught were caused by extra or missing semi-colons or curly brackets, and these were easy enough to identify and squash.
 JSHint was helpful in this regard.
 The more difficult ones were hiding in punctuation, namely in the use of an occassional capital "S" in "Spock" in the code, where it was only meant to occur in inner HTML elements, and in the use of a lone exclamation point after "Computer wins".
 (Once the exclamation point was found it was decided to use them universally for that expression.)
 The errors caused by these bugs were inconsistent and I was unable to track their origin using dev tools or JSHint or Python Tutor (https://pythontutor.com/visualize.html#mode=edit).
 I could see errors being thrown in my console.logs but not why.
 Because the code was so closely entwined with the html, I was unable to make use of Python tutor for this.
 My mentor was helpful here, providing a fresh pair of eyes where I had become somewhat code blind.
 Actually, the capital "S" was easier to spot because the game was only affected when the player chose Spock.
 The exclamation point caused errors in scoring, but only infrequently, and I was unable to spot a pattern, so it was more difficult to spot.
 The toggle dark/light button would only work on the second click.
 This was fixed by including the initial style not only in the CSS file but also in the html tag for the element targeted, after which the button functioned as it should.
 My mentor helped me to see the problem in dev tools, where the argument appeared as empty ("") on the first click.

+### Future Features
+It would be interesting to enable two players to play against the computer at once, as the game suddenly becomes more complex (and more interesting with more than 2 players.
+It would also be good to have a "best of 3" or "best of 5" option, or something similar.

 ### Credits
 [Google Fonts](https://fonts.google.com/) were used for the text styling.